 The Iowa Vocational Rehabilitation Services (IVRS) counselor and job candidate select services they believe provide the type of experience and generate the quality of information necessary to develop a vocational plan that will lead to employment.
 Contractors select as locations for employment training must have personnel qualified with respect to personality, knowledge, and skills in the techniques of instruction, have adequate equipment and instructional materials, and be willing to make provisions for a plan of graduated progress according to an efficiently organized and supervised instructional schedule.

-Customized Discovery is a person-centered approach that leads to a competitive, integrated employment outcome.
+Customized Discovery (also sometimes known as CD) is a person-centered approach that leads to a competitive, integrated employment outcome.
 Customized Discovery is appropriate for job candidates who are most significantly disabled, haven't worked, worked primarily in segregated settings, or had little vocational success.
 Candidates who know their vocational goal are not appropriate for Customized Discovery.
 The results from each process of Customized Discovery are used to generate information by identifying a job candidate's skills, interests, abilities, conditions, contributions, and support needed for employment to design a pathway to a career that focuses on the individual's interest, talents, and contributions (not limitations); to customize a job in the community that does not exist if needed based on the information identified; and provide consultative support to ensure the candidate is successful.

 View Customized Discovery Responsibilities